-Category 5: Waste generated in operations Scope 3 Standard category description Emissions from third-party disposal and treatment (in facilities not owned or controlled by the reporting company) of waste generated in the reporting company's operations in the reporting year.
-Calculation status of FY2023 emissions in Telpark's value chain Material, calculated Calculation status rationale This category has been identified as not material to the Scope 3 inventory for our business.
+Category 5: Waste generated in operations Scope 3 Standard Emissions from third-party disposal and treatment (in facilities not category description owned or controlled by the reporting company) of waste generated in the reporting company's operations in the reporting year.
+Calculation status Material, calculated of corresponding FY emissions in Telpark's value chain Calculation status This category has been identified as not material to the Scope 3 rationale inventory for our business.
 Telpark's operations generate minimal quantities of domestic waste resulting in few GHG emissions.